agittins/bermuda/README.md

 [![Discord][discord-shield]][discord]
 [![Community Forum][forum-shield]][forum]

-##STATUS: Early days!
-No triangulation yet, but area-based location tracking works
+## What it does:

+- Area-based device location (ie, device-level room prescence) is working reasonably well.
+- Creates sensors for Area and Distance for devices you choose
+- Creates `device_tracker` entities for chosen devices, which can be linked to "Person"s for Home/Away tracking
+- Configurable settings for rssi reference level, environmental attenuation, max tracking radius
+- Provides a json/yaml dump of devices and their distances from each bluetooth receiver, via the `bermuda.dump_devices` service.

+## What you need:

+- One or more devices providing bluetooth proxy information to HA.
+I like the D1-Mini32 boards because they're cheap and easy to deploy.
+The Shelly bluetooth proxy devices should also work but I don't have any so can't test them myself.
+Issue reports with debug info welcome.

+- USB Bluetooth on your HA host is not ideal, since it does not timestamp the advertisement packets.
+  However it can be used for simple "Home/Not Home" tracking, just not Area/Room-based tracking at this time.

+- Some bluetooth BLE devices you want to track.
+Smart watches, beacon tiles, thermometers etc

+## What it does not do

+- It does not (yet) provide location relative to multiple beacons, but that is the ultimate goal.
+RSSI is extremely "noisy" as data goes, but the hope is to find ways to smooth that out a bit and get a workable impression of where devices and scanners are in relation to each other.
+Math / Geometry geeks are very welcome to assist, I am well out of my depth here!

+- As yet it doesn't know how to handle rotating MAC addresses, hopefully it can integrate with the new integration that does that.

+## What you won't need (if this works for you)

-- Can replace bluetooth_ble_tracker by creating entities for home/not_home
+- Can replace `bluetooth_ble_tracker` by creating `device_tracker` entities for home/not_home
   for selected BLE devices, which can be used for Person home/away sensing.
   This is the "Zone" element of homeassistant localisation, where "home" is one Zone, and "work" or other large geographic areas might be others.

-- Provides a json/yaml dump of devices and their distances from each bluetooth receiver.
-This is via the `bermuda.dump_devices` service.

-- (soon) Provides sensors to indicate which Room ("Area", in HA terms) a device is "in".
-This is based on the measured RF power (rssi - received signal strength indicator) which can give a (varyingly inaccurate) measure of distance to the closest BLE Proxy.
-If you have a bluetooth receiver (ESPHome with `bluetooth_proxy` or a Shelley device) in each room you want tracking for, this will do the job.

-- (soon?)
-Provide a mud-map of your entire home, in bluetooth signal strength terms.
+## How it Works

-This integration uses the advertisement data gathered by your esphome or Shelley bluetooth-proxy deployments to track or triangulate (more correctly, trilaterate) the relative positions of any BLE devices observed around your home.
+This integration uses the advertisement data gathered by your esphome or Shelley bluetooth-proxy deployments into Homeassistant to track or ultimately triangulate (more correctly, trilaterate) the relative positions of any BLE devices observed around your home.

 Note that this is more properly called "Tri*lateration*", as we are not